 Transcripts will not be released for a student who has an outstanding financial obligation to the College.
 All student records are held in confidence by the College.
-Transcripts will be made available only upon request of the student.
-A statement authorizing release must be signed by the student before a transcript will be sent to other colleges, employers, or other agencies.
-Authorization for release of transcript forms are available in Student Services and online.
+Transcripts will be released only upon request of the student.
+A student must authorize the release before a transcript will be sent to other colleges, employers, or other agencies.
+A transcript may be ordered online on the college website.
 There is a fee for each transcript.

-Students Rights and Responsibilities
+■ Students Rights and Responsibilities